 2. Do I have to know how to read music?
 No, you do not have to know how to read music to be a member of the choir.
 We provide lots of support and coaching including section rehearsals, recordings and more to help you learn your music.
 There are also learning sessions or online links provided to new singers throughout the year if you are new to reading choral music.

 3. I’m not sure what voice part I sing, or my voice has changed from when I sang before.
 No problem.
 Talk to our Artistic Director, Alison, and she will do a vocal exercise with you to determine where you are most comfortable singing and you sound your best.
 Also, we do not assign vocal parts based on gender.
 You can change vocal sections in the first few weeks if that helps to find the best fit.

 4. Do I have to identify as a member of the LGBTQ+ community to join the choir?
 No. We have many friends, supporters and allies of the queer community who are part of the chorus.

 7. Do you sing some pieces from memory?
-Some pieces we sing with music, but yes we do memorize most of our music.
+Some pieces we sing with music, and we memorize some of our songs.
 Some people feel nervous about that, especially when they first join, but we have tools that to help you learn and memorize the music.
-Vocal audio tracks for each part are available to download to learn music at home.
 And the result is great!
 We have so much connection with our audience and bring movement to some of our pieces.
 Please note – if you need your music you can use it – we want you to sing, and we don’t want memorization to be a barrier to anyone!